PlummersSoftwareLLC/Primes/PrimeGDScript/solution_1/README.md

 docker run primes-gdscript
 ```

-This docker container is built on top of Alpine and downloads a headless version of The Godot Game Engine to run the script
+This docker container is built on top of Alpine and downloads a headless version of The Godot Game Engine to run the script.

+Thanks to [BearDooks](https://github.com/GodotNuts/GodotServer-Docker) for their Godot Docker implementation.

 ## Output
 ### Machine Specs